 Operators

 For floats, it is interpreted as a time shift in seconds (forward for addition, backward for subtraction).
 This operation accounts for the time of week.
-In-place addition and subtraction, i.e. the +=
+In-place addition and subtraction, i.e. the += and -= operators are supported for floats.

 time_shift_seconds = 23431123.3243